ghga-de/ghga-metadata-schema/docs/schema_markdown/ExperimentalMethod_supporting_files.md

 # Slot: supporting_files

-One or more Supporting Files associated with this Experimental Method.
+The alias of one or more Supporting Files that are associated with this Experimental Method.

 URI: [GHGA:ExperimentalMethod_supporting_files](https://w3id.org/GHGA/ExperimentalMethod_supporting_files)